GremGrog/ft_printf/README.md

 # ft_printf

-implementation a standard printf function with types "cspdiouxXf", flags "-+# ", length convertion "hlhhllL"
+Implementation of the standard printf function with types "cspdiouxXf", flags "- + #", length conversion "hlhhllL"